Newchurch, Powys

 The church of St Mary is Grade II listed, and was rebuilt in 1856–57.
 Francis Kilvert, the Welsh clergyman and diarist, was a frequent visitor.
 The adjoining Great House and its barn are also Grade II listed.
 Great House is described by Cadw as a "late C15 cruck-framed hall house, notable for the great span of its trusses, at 28ft the widest yet recorded in Wales."

+Until 1983 Newchurch was a community.